 Going on memory, I wanted a flavorful meatball that was soft, smooth but meaty, and with some spring in the bite—a texture that's definitely different from your average meatball.
 Could I get the bounce by making it tough?
 In The Burger Lab's Top Ten Tips for Making Better Burgers, overworking ground meat causes the proteins to get sticky and cross-link with each other, creating a denser structure.
 Salting the meat before cooking also contributes to a firmer texture.
 So I took pre-ground chicken and manhandled it to the point where it got really pasty and sticky.
 The result: It definitely became firmer with a chewier bite, but it was also a bit tough.

 Springy meatballs of every variety are a popular in Asian dishes, which is where I found my answer.
 A few home recipes for these types of meatballs incorporate a food processor to purée chunks of raw chicken breast to a smooth consistency before shaping into balls.
 Intrigued, I riffed off of a recipe by The Waitakere Redneck's Kitchen, whose method processes cubes of uncooked chicken breast into a paste.
 But instead of the meat getting tougher, the result was almost mushy (remember chicken roll lunchmeat?).

 For my Chickarina meatballs, I decided not to purée the meat completely smooth but to pulse the meat into a coarse paste.
 The result was just a bit springy while still retaining a meaty element.

 See the photo above for the difference in texture between lightly handled pre-ground, strongly stirred pre-ground meat, chicken breast processed to a coarse paste, and puréed chicken breast.
-Don't sweat it if you process the meat until puréed—the meatballs are still pretty addictive.
+Don't sweat it if you process the meat until puréed—the meatballs are still pretty delectable.